 with the College of Engineering and Applied Science (CEAS) at Stony Brook University

-through EMNL.
+through EMREL.
 Because the centers act as a technology clubs, STOC will provide a

 sustainable mechanism for executing this program while simultaneously serve as a conduit